regenwatchdog/regenwatchdog.github.io/_posts/2020-10-06-september-news-roundup.md

 You can let the Mayor know what you think of Alton's proposals, by submitting a comment on the GLA's new planning portal using [this link](https://gla.force.com/pr/s/planning-application/a0i4J0000003TcJQAU/20194302s1?tabset-c2f3b=3).

-In the meantime, Alton estate residents have been [getting organised](https://twitter.com/AltonAction/status/1322956962439507971) and the [Alton Action](https://www.facebook.com/altonaction/) group has received funding to co-produce an alternative Community Plan, exploring alternatives to demolition assisted by a group of researchers from [University College London](www.ucl.ac.uk) and the [Just Space network](www.justspace.org.uk).
+In the meantime, Alton estate residents have been [getting organised](https://twitter.com/AltonAction/status/1322956962439507971) and the [Alton Action](https://www.facebook.com/altonaction/) group has partnered with a group of researchers from [University College London](www.ucl.ac.uk) and the [Just Space network](www.justspace.org.uk) to co-produce an alternative Community Plan, exploring alternatives to demolition.
+Research England's [Higher Education Innovation Fund](https://re.ukri.org/knowledge-exchange/the-higher-education-innovation-fund-heif/) (managed by [UCL Innovation & Enterprise](https://www.ucl.ac.uk/enterprise/)) has awarded a grant for the development of the Alton estate's Community Plan[^1].

 <img src="http://estatewatch.london/images/altonaction.png" class="img-fluid rounded img-thumbnail">